 A stable internet connection can help you handle the bandwidth when torrenting.
-To know more about internet speed, you can read about it on our previous post.
+To know more about internet speed, you can read our internet speed guide.

 Make sure that the content that you’re downloading has enough seeders and leechers.
 A torrent with 100 seeders and 50 leechers will obviously be faster than one with only 50 seeders and 100 leechers.

-A port is where your device receives communication signals from external network.
-When you use the internet, a port is dedicated for specific functions.
+A port is where your device receives communication signals from the external network.
+When you use the internet, a port is dedicated to specific functions.